yhirose/cpp-httplib/README.md

 ### 'Expect: 100-continue' handler

-As default, the server sends `100 Continue` response for `Expect: 100-continue` header.
+By default, the server sends a `100 Continue` response for an `Expect: 100-continue` header.

 ```cpp
 // Send a '417 Expectation Failed' response.